xzxzmmnn/curb_detection_DNN/README.md

 # Fast Curb Detection based on a Single-Shot Point Cloud with Cue Points using Deep Neural Networks
 ## **Introduction**

-Younghwa Jung, Mingu Jeon, Chan Kim, Seung-Woo Seo, and Seong-Woo Kim, "Fast Curb Detection based on a Single-Shot Point Cloud with Cue Points Using Deep Neural Networks," submitted to International Conference on Robotics and Automation, 2020.
 ## Data set
 ```
 ├── Total_data_set_line